Australian rules football in the Middle East: Lebanon

 Australian rules football in Lebanon was first played around 2003 and 2004 in an attempt to introduce the sport into that country by members of the Lebanese community resident in Melbourne, this competition (based in Tripoli) has since gone into recess and there is no Australian rules currently played in Lebanon.

 A team representing the Melbourne Lebanese community also competed at the Australian Football Multicultural Cup in both 2004, 2005, 2010 & 2011, winning the cup three times and then a fourth in 2014.

 Team Lebanon was taken over by new president and head coach Rick Kerbatieh, who successfully coached the team to its fourth Harmony Cup in 2014 and is preparing the team for the World Cup in 2015.
 Rick has coached a record 10 grand final wins with team Lebanon.

-Rick is currently head coach of the 2014 Pakistan Shaheens, who will compete in this year's 2014 AFL International Cup.

 Rick is currently looking at expanding the game in Lebanon once again and is working behind the scenes in an attempt to set up a Team Lebanon sporting academy.

 In 2018, the inaugural Mediterranean Cup Team Lebanon came from behind and won the competition.

 Lebanon also has a national Australian rules football team, nicknamed the "Lebanese Falcons".

+Lebanese players in the AFL/AFLW

 Oman

 A group of players from Oman appeared at the 2007 Dubai 9s.
 The Dubai Dingos followed the Dubai 9s by scheduling a match against the Omani side, which was partly composed of Gaelic football converts.
 In 2008, the Muscat Magpies were formed as the country's first formal club.
 The Magpies compete in the upcoming AFL Middle East.